python-adaptive/paper/paper.md

 #### Asymptotically dense sampling is achieved by adding subdomain volume to the loss
 In two-dimensions (2D), subdomains are defined by triangles, where its vertices are known data points.
 Losses are therefore calculated for each triangle but, unlike the 1D case, candidate points can be chosen at the center of one of the edges, instead of the center of the triangle, if the triangulation becomes better as a result.
-A distance loss equivalent in 2D, is the area spanned by the three-dimensional (3D) vectors of the vertices of the triangle.
+A distance loss equivalent in 2D is the area spanned by the three-dimensional (3D) vectors of the vertices of the triangle.
-Using this loss function some narrow features in otherwise flat regions might not be discovered initially.
+Using this loss function, some narrow features in otherwise flat regions might not be discovered initially.
 It is therefore beneficial if a loss function has a property that eventually, all points should be sampled.
 A loss functions that ensure this is a homogeneous loss function that returns the 2D area span by the $x, y$ coordinates.
-However, this loss function does not use the function-values and is therefore by itself is not an efficient solution.
+However, this loss function does not use the function-values and is, therefore, by itself is not an efficient solution.
 Ideally, interesting regions are sampled more densely, while simultaneously new potentially interesting regions are also discovered.
 By adding the two loss functions, we can combine the 3D area loss to exploit interesting regions, while the 2D area loss explores less densely sampled regions that might contain interesting features.